danieleades/requiem/docs/src/working-with-requirements/creating.md

 uuid: 4bfeb7d5-d168-44a7-b0f1-e292c1c89b9a
 created: 2025-07-22T12:19:56.950194157Z
 ---
+# USR-001 CSV Export

 Users shall be able to export data in CSV format.

+## Rationale

-Rationale: CSV is a universally supported format for data interchange.
+CSV is a universally supported format for data interchange.
 ```

+Note that the HRID (`USR-001`) is the first token in the heading, followed by the title.
 Save the file.
 Your requirement is now complete.

 ## Creating with Parents